07 Calculus: Multivariate

 \[D_{\mathbf{u}} f(\mathbf{x}) = \nabla f(\mathbf{x}) \cdot \mathbf{u}\]

-So we just need \(\partial f / \partial y\) at \((5, 3)\) — that’s exactly the rate of change in the north direction.
+So we just need \(\partial f / \partial y\) at \((5, 3)\), which is exactly the rate of change in the north direction.

 Compute the gradient.